Staff Writer

 Avocado & Spice

 Okay, so this one isn’t exactly a planner.
-However, I thought it would be good to include because not everyone will embrace pre-designed planners, or some might prefer methods such as bullet journalling.
+However, I thought it would be good to include because not everyone will embrace pre-designed planners, and some might prefer other methods like bullet journaling.

 Avocado & Spice is a beautiful eco-friendly brand founded by Ben and Hannah following their struggle to find high-quality journals that would withstand lots of travelling and the test of time.
-Their premium faux-leather journals are 100% cruelty-free, and come in a range of colours, sizes and designs.
+Their premium faux-leather journals are 100 per cent cruelty-free and come in a range of colours, sizes, and designs.
 You can also choose between dotted, lined, squared, or plain pages.

 These journals — which would also make gorgeous gifts for any notebook-loving journalist or writer — are lovely to write in, are hard-wearing but still incredibly aesthetically pleasing, and are very portable.
 I’ll have one in every colour, please.